9 Main Reasons Why Facebook Ad Stuck in Review & How to Fix (2026)

 As an advertising expert at GDT Agency who has spent more than 5 years working and managing Facebook campaigns, I summarize directly from my experience the most common reasons that make your Facebook ad stuck in review below:

-Reason #1: Ad Policy Violations
+Reason #1: Ad Content Violations

-Reason #2: New Ad Accounts
+Reason #2: Using Brand-New Ad Accounts

-Brand-new accounts have no “trust score” yet.
-They do not have a history of approved advertisements or payments normally experience longer review times.
+Brand-new accounts have no “trust score” yet because they do not have a history of approved advertisements or payments.

-Therefore, Meta’s AI is more likely to flag your first few campaigns for a manual human review to ensure you aren’t a bot or a scammer.
+Therefore, Meta’s AI is more likely to flag your first few campaigns for a manual human review to ensure you aren’t a bot or a scammer, and they normally experience longer review times.

 Reason #3: Issues with Business Pages or Multiple Ad Accounts